E-Mail Page | Print Page

 - Provided paper and toner for the general computer labs

-A general lab is defined as that which is not also scheduled as a classroom, is open to all students, and provides equipment supervised by the Department of Information Technology.
-Current locations include the Library, Gold Room, Miller Hall, Edna Work, and residence hall lobbies.
+A general lab is that which is not also scheduled as a classroom, is open to all students, and provides equipment supervised by the Department of Information Technology.
+Current locations include the Library, Miller Hall, High Rise, Edna Work, and Brooks lobby.